-There are several reasons why you may want to paint your home interior―you're renovating your house, you're bored of the existing paint at your walls, you want to enhance the ambiance of your home, you want the walls to complement your furniture and the décor, you read about 'color therapy' and want to discover if it really works, you want your neighbors to envy your home interior ... well, the list goes on.
+There are several reasons why you may want to paint your home interior.
+Reasons like renovating your house, getting bored of the existing paint, want to enhance the ambience of your home, want the walls to complement your furniture and décor, want to try 'color therapy' to see if it works or you want your neighbors to envy your home interior are endless.

 Once you have decided to paint, you have to come up with suitable ideas.
 That opens a whole new can of worms:

 - What brand of colors should you buy?

 - What interior painting techniques should you use?

 - What kind of effects can you create?